JoyenBenitto/giggle/README.md

 # Giggle Static Site Generator

 Giggle is a modern, feature-rich static site generator built with Python.
 Create beautiful, responsive websites with a dark theme and modern design out of the box.
+Giggle uses Jinja2 templates, YAML configuration, and Markdown content to generate static websites quickly and efficiently.

 ## Features